 For anyone emerging from the fog of deadlines and sprint finishes, congrats on making it this far!
-Keep reading to learn more about my tips on how an application calendar can help to keep you on track.
+Keep reading to learn more about our tips on how an application calendar can help to keep you on track.

 1. Rank Your Schools